The Delta Saints: Crowdfunding

-Loud & Proud Records
+Loud and Proud records

 In 2014, they released another EP, called Drink it Slow, and a live record, Live at Exit/In, which was recorded in two days at Exit/In in Nashville.
 In 2015, the band released the studio album Bones through Loud & Proud Records.

 In September 2015 they toured Europe again.

 Monte Vista

 The band independently released the album Monte Vista on April 28, 2017.
 Monte Vista was recorded in six days at the Sound Emporium in Nashville and was produced by Eddie Spear.
 The band also partnered with PledgeMusic for the release.